Chapter 9:

 Before I can poke and prod that response further, Hakota steps forward and places a small leather pouch into Clovis’s outstretched hand.

 The clink of coins in her hand, a distinct but discernible sound.
-So, magic is a service and it has a price.
-I guess that makes sense.

 "We’re grateful, Clovis."
 Elara says, her voice sincere with relief as she places a comforting hand on my shoulder.

-With that cryptic parting shot, she turns away, busying herself with a bundle of dried herbs, the audience concluded.
 Her slender fingers move with practiced efficiency, tying off the bundle with a piece of twine.

 The message is clear: our time is up.

 The walk back to Hakota and Elara’s home is surreal.
-Each step on my healed ankle is a silent explosion in my mind.
+Each step on my ankle is a silent explosion in my mind.

 The cobblestones feel rigid and sincere beneath my sandals.
-A notable distinction to the continued revelation in my mind, I truly can’t fathom how my broken ankle is now repaired just like that.
-I deliberately put more weight on it, testing it, half-expecting a searing pain to shoot up my leg.
+A notable distinction to the continued revelation in my mind, I truly can’t fathom how my broken ankle is now set back into place just like that.

-“You must be starving, and those clothes are a mess.”she says, as she presses a folded bundle of cloth into my hands.
+"You must be starving, and those clothes are a mess." she says, as she presses a folded bundle of cloth into my hands.

 "It’s just a simple nightgown, but it will be better than sleeping in that damp tunic.
 The stew is almost ready.
 You’ll eat, and then you’ll rest."